-Kirk Harwat, a Cleveland native, is beginning his fifth season as an assistant coach at Cleveland State in the 2016 season.
+Kirk Harwat, a Cleveland native, is beginning his second year as head coach, and seventh season overall at Cleveland State.

 Harwat was a big help to the Cleveland State program in 2012, as the Vikings went 11-6-3 on the year, while also taking home the Horizon League tournament title.
 With the league crown, the Vikings qualified for the NCAA Tournament for the first time since 1980.

 Harwat has helped coach 12 All-Horizon League selections in his time on staff, includng seven First Team honorees.

 Prior to arriving at CSU, Harwat spent two years as an assistant coach at Richmond.
 Before working for the Spiders he served as the assistant coach for the U-16 and U-18 teams at the Internationals Developmental Academy.
 There he guided the U-16 team to a division title and subsequent berth in the National Championship.